cjdev/aws-lambda-rds-backup/README.md

 ### Provisioning

 This tool uses a CloudFormation template to provision a placeholder Lambda function and an associated IAM Role with the required permissions.
-We use [CloudSeeder](https://github.com/cjdev/cloud-seeder) to execute that CloudFormation template, like so:
+We use [CloudSeeder](https://github.com/cjdev/cloud-seeder) to execute that CloudFormation template:

 ```bash
 cd /Provisioning